Naeima/ev/README.md

-# South Wales EV Dashboard
+# EV Dashboards South Wales and West Midlands

 A local Dash web app for exploring EV charging infrastructure and coastal spatial data in South Wales.